ElvaD2021/ElvaD2021/README.md

 - 👋 Hi, I’m @ElvaD2021
 - 👀 I’m interested in learning the basic coding world
-- 🌱 I’m currently learning html,css,javascript,vscode, node.js
+- 🌱 I’m currently learning basic Data Science
-- 💞️ I’m looking to collaborate however that's a future goal
+- 💞️ I’m looking to collaborate and pivot into a tech role, that being in the near future.
 - 📫 How to reach me ...

 <!---